-Recognising that there is a significant need for a coordinated approach on measurement issues related to the future of electricity grids, a European metrology network specifically dedicated to activities in this field was established.
-Hence there is now a specific entity named EMN SEG focussing on stakeholders' technological and strategic objectives in electricity grid metrology [7].
-There are some overlapping interests between EMN SEG and Clean Energy, a new EMN that is currently under development.
-These overlaps include, for instance, the interaction between renewable energy sources and the grid, power-to-X, electric vehicles, and novel energy storage concepts.
+Recognising that there is a significant need for a more coordinated approach on measurement issues related to the future of electricity grids, a European metrology network specifically dedicated to activities in this field was established.
+Hence there is now a specific entity named EMN SEG focussing on stakeholders' technological and strategic objectives in electricity grid metrology [9].
+There are some overlapping interests with the EMN on Clean Energy, a new EMN that is currently under development that include, for instance, the interaction between renewable energy sources and the grid, power-to-X, electric vehicles, and novel energy storage concepts.